 The gold mineralization at RDM is situated within a continuous 14 km long shear zone hosted in Precambrian metamorphic rocks with a demonstrated gold endowment.
 This shear zone is fully covered by the Corporation's mining concession and exploration licenses that extend over a continuous strike-length of approximately 40 kilometres.
 The most intensely explored zone to date has been at the RDM mine site location and only represents approximately 2 km of the southern portion of the 14 km long shear zone.
-There are numerous surface gold targets of similar gold grade that occur along strike at RDM within this shear zone and to date a total of at least nine (9) priority exploration targets have been identified, of which seven are to the north of the open-pit area and two to the south.
+There are numerous surface gold targets of similar gold grade that occur along strike at RDM within this shear zone and, to date, a total of at least nine (9) priority exploration targets have been identified, of which seven are to the north of the open-pit area and two to the south.
 The Corporation expects to embark on a drilling exploration program to evaluate these targets as well as other targets with the goal of defining further resources with the potential to provide additional plant feed and mine life.
+This exploration program has been deferred to a later date as a cost containment measure in order to minimize capital expenditures until after the RDM mine start-up.